Stop being a hater and embrace community over competition.

 If you see an artist killin’ it, your first instinct should be to dissect everything they do and learn from them.
 Don’t let your ego kick in and tell you that artist isn’t actually all that good and that their success is a fluke.

-3. The arts community is frickin’ awesome when you’re in it.
+3. The arts community is frickin’ awesome when you embrace it.

 There are quite a few artists I’ve connected with online who have formed a tight-knit support system for each other.
-Did your resin dry funny?
-Did a rando insult your very core as an artist on one of your posts?
+Did your resin dry funny or maybe a rando insulted your very core as an artist on one of your posts?
 Did you do a show and fail to sell a single thing?
 We’ve all been there, and when other artists have your back in these situations it feels amazing.

 Start a group chat with other artists.
 Share the good.
 Share the bad.
 Support each other.
 These artist relationships can save us from our inner and outer critics, and encourage us to keep creating.